brian7704/OpenTAKServer-docs/docs/architecture.md

 ***

-Here is an attempt at a diagram to help visualize the components use in OpenTAKServer and how they interact.
+Here is an attempt at a diagram to help visualize the components used in OpenTAKServer and how they interact.

 ![!Diagram](images/diagram.png)